ab-aruneswaran/ab-aruneswaran/README.md

 Data Analyst
 --------------------

 I am a Final year student at Annamalai University with a major in Computer Science And Engineering.
-As a dedicated Computer Science student, I possess a strong foundation in statistical programming, and machine learning.
-With hands-on experience in data preprocessing, analysis and model development, I've implemented predictive and classification models using Pythonand SQL.
-Eager to apply my skills to real-world projects and contribute to innovative data-drivensolutions.
+As a dedicated Computer Science student, I possess a strong foundation in statistical programming, machine learning, Analytical Techniques.
+With hands-on experience in data cleaning, transformation, analysis, and model development, I've implemented predictive and classification models using Python and SQL.
+Eager to apply my skills to real-world projects and contribute to innovative Data-Driven Insights and Solutions.

-* 🌍  I'm based in Thiruvarur , TamilNadu
+* 🌍  I'm based in Thiruvarur , TamilNadu.
 * ✉️  You can contact me at [aruneswaranab@gmail.com](mailto:aruneswaranab@gmail.com)
-* 🧠  I'm learning Data Analysis using Power BI and Microsoft Excel
+* 🧠  I'm learning Data Analysis using Power BI and Microsoft Excel.
-* 🤝  I'm open to collaborating on Data Science Projects
+* 🤝  I'm open to collaborating on Data Science and Data Analysis Projects.

 <a href="https://www.github.com/ab-aruneswaran" target="_blank" rel="noreferrer"><img
 src="https://img.shields.io/github/followers/ab-aruneswaran?logo=github&style=for-the-badge&color=444e59&labelColor=000000" /></a>